meta-company/makex/documents/source/trouble.md

 At the moment, you'll need to fix your tool or wrap it in a script/executable that handles the error and returns a non-zero exit code.

-Simplistically, the pattern `(command) || true` is often used in shell scripts, but this is not recommended.
-A script discerning from real errors and spurious errors is required.
+The pattern `(command) || true` is often used in shell scripts, but this is not recommended.
+A wrapper script discerning from real errors and spurious errors may be required.

-This is a common problem with a number of tools (e.g. mypy); and oftentimes, the tool itself should be fixed.
+This is a common problem with several tools (e.g. mypy); and oftentimes, the tool itself should be fixed.

 ### I see lines starting with `ERROR OUTPUT:` when running makex